 The Unassociated STA Comeback Before Exponent field contains an unsigned integer.
 It is encoded according to the conventions in 9.2.2 (Conventions).
-The Unassociated STA Comeback Before value is equal to 2(Comeback Before Exponenent + 12) ms (giving it a value from 4096 ms to 65536 ms).
+The Unassociated STA Comeback Before value is equal to 2(Comeback Before Exponenent + 12) ms (giving it a value from 4096 ms to 32768ms).